Marvin-VW/3dengine_doc/docs/modules/main.rst

     - **mesh_list**: List of 3D mesh objects to be transformed and rendered.

 **Methods**

     .. method:: __init__()

-        Initializes the `Engine` class by setting up the camera model, window, clipping space, FPS counter, and transformation matrices.
+        Initializes the :mod:`Engine` class by setting up the camera model, window, clipping space, FPS counter, and transformation matrices.

         **Code:**